grgks/school-app-pro/README.md

-> 🇬🇧 Scroll down for English version
-> 🇬🇷 Δείτε παρακάτω και για την ελληνική έκδοση

-## 🇬🇧 English Version
+# School App Pro 🏫

+## 📌 Description

-School App Pro is a web-based application for managing school information.
-It offers features such as course viewing, user registration, student profile display, and data management through a simple web interface.
+**School App Pro** is a web-based application for managing school information.
-The architecture of School App Pro follows a Service-Oriented Architecture (SOA) approach.
-This design allows for better modularity and separation of concerns.
-The backend is structured into independent services that communicate with each other through standardized interfaces (e.g., REST APIs).
+It offers features such as:

+- 📚 Course viewing
+- 📝 User registration
+- 👩‍🎓 Student profile display
+- 🗂️ Data management through a simple and intuitive web interface

+---

+## 🏗️ Architecture

+The architecture follows a **Service-Oriented Architecture (SOA)** approach, which promotes:

+- 🔧 Better modularity
+- 🧩 Clear separation of concerns
+- 🔄 Independent services communicating via standardized **REST APIs**

+This design makes the backend scalable, maintainable, and easy to extend as the system grows.

+---

 ### 🔧 Technologies